-I like to do a fire ceremony during the change of seasons (solstice, equinox), at the Full Moon, New Moon, and I even bring in the New Year with a fire ceremony.
+I like to do a fire ceremony during the change of seasons (solstice, equinox), and I even bring in the New Year with a fire ceremony.
 A fire ceremony can be performed any time you are feeling stuck, creating something new, or need to shift the energy.

 Fire Ceremony Preparation

 1) Connect with your heart and ask, “What do I need to release, what doesn’t serve me anymore.”

 2) You can then gather pictures, do drawings, artwork, and write intentions that you want to release.
 Some people prefer to draw or make art for what they are releasing, I like to do a combination of both.